-- 1. Reserve first ressoures as described in exercise 2 - 2.
-After you double checked that you are on the head node again (prompt start with "login2..."), load the modules needed for python3 (for the workload manager) and solver (Sundials) in exactly this order: module load math/SUNDIALS/2.7.0-intel-2018.03 module load lang/Python/3.6.6-foss-2018b Ignore the error messages (bonus: where do they come from?) - 3.
-Run the analysis with the help of the workload manager by typing on the headnode: srun -n 20 ~/workload-manager/wkmgr.py -v ~/workload-manager/examples/LGS/PulsedLGS ~/workloadmanager/examples/LGS/Run27_LaPalma_Profile_I50 - 4.
+- 1. If not already done so, reserve first resources as described in exercise 2.
+Check with: squeue -u \$USER - 2.
+After you double checked that you are on the head node again (prompt start with "login2..."), load the modules needed for python3 (for the workload manager) and solver (Sundials) in exactly this order: module load math/SUNDIALS/2.7.0-intel-2018.03 module load lang/Python/3.6.6-foss-2018b lgnore the error messages (bonus: where do they come from?) - Run the analysis with the help of the workload manager by typing on the headnode: srun -n 20 ~/workload-manager/wkmgr.py -v ~/workload-manager/examples/LGS/PulsedLGS ~/workloadmanager/examples/LGS/Run27\LaPalma\Profile\I50 - 4.
 Output is send back to the head node delayed and not in order.
 Check with a second console any output written, - run "top" to see running processes, or - type ",tree", in the output directory ~/workload-manager/outputXXX - 5.
 How much compared to a single core machine is roughly the speed up?